freddavies/PypeIt/doc/tutorials/hires_howto.rst

 of the blue, green, and red detector data and reduces it, instead of processing the detector data individually.

-The code first uses the ``trace`` frames to find the order edges on the three HIRES detector mosaiced together.
+The code first uses the mosaiced ``trace`` frames to find all of the order edges in the HIRES data.
 To check that PypeIt correctly identified every order, we can run the :ref:`pypeit_chk_edges` script, with this explicit call:

 .. code-block:: bash